Allie LaForce

-Alexandra Leigh LaForce (born December 11, 1988) is an American journalist, model and beauty queen who won Miss Teen USA 2005.
-She is a reporter for TNT Sports, covering the NBA on TNT.
+Alexandra Leigh LaForce (born December 11, 1988) is an American sports journalist and model.
+She is a reporter for TNT Sports, primarily working for the NBA on TNT until its conclusion in 2025.
 She was previously the lead reporter for SEC college football games, a courtside reporter for college basketball games, and the host of We Need to Talk on the CBS Sports Network.
 LaForce also worked as a broadcast sports anchor and reporter for the Cleveland, Ohio, FOX affiliate WJW.
 She won a 2011 Emmy award for anchoring FOX 8's Friday Night Touchdown high school football show.
 She was Miss Teen USA in 2005, and played college basketball at Ohio University.
+LaForce also won Miss Teen USA 2005 as a beauty queen.

 Early life and education

 LaForce is from Vermilion, Ohio.
 When she was a child, she played basketball, volleyball, softball, ran track, and competed in beauty pageants.
-She attended Ohio University and played five games her freshman year under head coach Semeka Randall as a guard on the Bobcats' women's basketball team.
+She attended Ohio University and played eight games her freshman year under head coach Semeka Randall as a guard on the Bobcats' women's basketball team.